 Along with your Morning Time Packets you will need additional resources: Then Sings My Soul: 150 of the World’s Greatest Hymn Stories by Robert Morgan is used for every Year.
 You will also choose one of four read-aloud books for each Year depending upon the age range(s) you are teaching.
 These four books change for each Year.

-Student Packets coordinate with the Year (Green, White, Red, or Blue) covering a historical time period, and you also select by level from Forms I through IV.
-Student packets coordinate with the reading and study assignments for the course.
-Here is where students will complete much of their written work.
+Student Language Arts Packets coordinate with the Year (Green, White, Red, or Blue)and the Form (I through IV).
+Here is where students will complete much of their written work for the reading and study assignments.
 Within these packets are Scripture memory verses, hymn lyrics, poems for recitation, copywork passages (from the read-aloud books for the entire family), space to write dictation passages, creative writing assignments, and drawing assignments (in Forms I and II).
 Student Packets do not stand alone but are entirely dependent upon the other packets as to how and when to use them.

 While you’ll need to gather many resources, you get to choose what sorts of hands-on activities and outings you will do.
 This makes the program very flexible.